 Each Pottery Novice Night class is seen as a training-wheels assisted departure into the world of creativity.
 Our tutors will do their best to ensure a fun-filled, positive and relaxed environment is created to get students’ creative journeys on the go.

 Included in the price

 The price of this class includes all your material costs such as clay, slips and glazes.
 Shared tools, aprons and towels are also provided.
 A bisque firing for your two favourite pieces is also now included in the price (size restrictions apply – but most standard size cups and bowls are covered!) .

 The nature of clay…

-If you would like to glaze it and have it glaze fired you will need to book a second class.
-(Ceramic work doesn’t necessarily need to be glazed.
+If you would like to glaze it yourself and have it glaze fired, you will need to book a second class.
+We offer Facilitated Glazing Sessions.
 Firing will keep it from crumbling away or turning back into mushy clay if some water gets on it.
 Fired work can also be painted with acrylics or oils, and sprayed with a water repelling spray.
 Or bake-on-in-the-oven paints are available from some art suppliers as well).
 But if you want it completely water proof and food safe, glazing is the best way to go.

 Who teaches the class

-Pottery Novice Night classes are taught by Davide Gevonese.
+Pottery Novice Nights are taught by Emilia Radlinska.